 7. Garfield Tot Lot

 West Drive, opposite Garfield Place

-This is a small toddler-exclusive play area, with a jungle gym and slide just their size.
-Pre-walkers and those who just learned will have ample space to practice their new skills without getting trampled by the big-kid set.
-No bathrooms.
+This is a small toddler-exclusive play area, with a jungle gym and a slide that's just the right size for little legs.
+Pre-walkers and those who just learned have ample space to practice their new skills without getting trampled by the big-kid set.
+There are no bathrooms here.